 How long does it take before I get my pet's ashes back?

 If you have a scheduled or attended cremation then the ashes will be ready for you to take home the same day.
-It takes about 1 and a half to 2 hours to have everything ready for a cat or miniature dog.
+It takes about 2 hours to have everything ready for a cat or miniature dog.
 About 3 hours for a medium-sized dog and between 4 and 6 hours for a large or giant dog.
-We only have scheduled appointments in the morning to allow enough time to get everything carried out. there are variable in this such as if you decide on a paw print before the cremation or you choose keepsakes or an option that takes a long time to prepare.
+We only have scheduled appointments in the morning to allow enough time to get everything looked after carefully.
+There are variables in this such as if you decide on a paw print before the cremation or you choose keepsakes or an option that takes a long time to prepare.
 We will let you know the approximate time when you contact us with the details.

 If we are collecting from your home and returning the ashes to you then it depends on whether you wish to pay for us to make a specific journey or whether we can deliver on one of our scheduled runs.
 We can normally deliver within 7 days of collection.

 If you are arranging a cremation through one of our partner vets you may wish to use our free twice weekly collection and delivery service our scheduled days are;

 Changes have to made to accommodate Public holidays but we always try to ensure you have your pet’s ashes home as soon as possible.